 - Let the kids roam through the tunnels and barracks at this Civil War fort.
 Last time we were here, I took loads of photos and found out later that I forget my SD card!
 Will use my phone next time!

 - Besides the Fort, there are nature trails, a bike trail, boardwalks & camping (reservations required on the camping!).
 And of course, beautiful beaches, which brings us to:

 There are several beach access points here- on either side of the fort for St. Mary’s Inlet, and by the Atlantic jetty.
 Bring sunscreen and go later in the day and early in the mornings.

 There are other public beaches in town, which are great too, but Fort Clinch seems to be the cleanest- and if you are lucky, you may even see the wild horses of Georgia’s Cumberland Island across St. Mary’s Inlet!

 Best Public Beach:

 - Located at: 32 N Fletcher Avenue, Fernandina Beach, Florida 32034

 - If you are staying in a hotel at this end of the island, chances are this is the place you’ll be catching the sunrise.
 Hunt for seashells, sharks teeth or just build sand castles.
-You can drive on this beach, and we got our car stuck in the soft sand here.
+You can drive on this beach, but we got our car stuck in the soft sand here.
 I prefer no-car beaches due to the kid-safety factor.
-There is a parking lot by the old mini-golf place, and toilets!
+There is a parking lot by the old mini-golf place and toilets!